Student Life Policies and Procedures

 Decisions of the hearing panels will be final, will be based solely on the evidence presented at the hearing, and will consist of written statements summarizing the evidence and stating the reasons for the decisions, and will be delivered to all parties concerned.
 The education records will be corrected or amended in accordance with the decisions of the hearing panels, if the decisions are in favor of the students.
 If the decisions are unsatisfactory to the students, the students may place with the education records a statement commenting on the information in the records, or statements setting forth any reasons for disagreeing with the decisions of the hearing panels.
 The statements will be placed in the education records, maintained as part of the students’ records and released whenever the records in question are disclosed.

 Students who believe that the adjudications of their challenges were unfair, or not keeping with the provisions of the Act, may request, in writing, assistance from the President of the institution.
-Further, students who believe that their rights have been abridged may file complaints with The Family Educational Rights and Privacy Act Office (FERPA), Department of Health, Education, and Welfare, Washington, D.C.
-20201, concerning the alleged failures of West Liberty University to comply with the Act.
+Further, students who believe that their rights have been abridged may file complaints with The Family Policy Compliance Office, US Department of Education, 400 Maryland Ave.
+SW, Washington, D.C.
+20202, concerning the alleged failures of West Liberty University to comply with the Act.
 Revisions and clarifications will be published as experience with the law and institution’s policy warrants.

 Gambling in any form is not permitted on campus.
 Violation of this policy will result in disciplinary action such as, but not limited to, suspension from the residence halls and possible legal action.